Share this article

 Walk away

 When all else fails, the best response is none at all.
-Avoid eye contact, remain neutral, or simply walk away when the licking starts to show your pup it’s not cool.
+Avoid eye contact, remain neutral, or simply walk away when the licking starts to show your pup that it’s not cool.

 Find out how pet sitting works